Jared Hodgkiss: Forest Green Rovers

 In October 2009, Hodgkiss signed for Conference Premier side Forest Green Rovers.
 He made his debut on 3 October 2009 in a 1–0 away defeat against Mansfield Town.
 He scored his first goal for the club in a FA Cup first round proper 1–1 draw with Mansfield Town a month later.
 His first league goal for Forest Green came in a 1–1 home draw with Cambridge United on 20 February 2010.

 After an impressive spell with Forest Green, he was awarded a new one-year contract for the 2010–11 season.
 He picked up a knee injury in February 2011 and was forced to have an operation as well as six weeks out on the sidelines.
 In June 2011, Hodgkiss signed a new one-year contract with Forest Green.
 In July 2011 it was announced that he would be the new first team captain at Forest Green for the 2011–12 season.
 On 6 March 2012, he agreed a new extended contract with Forest Green that would keep him at the club until the end of the 2013–14 season.
 He made his 100th league appearance for Forest Green on the final day of the 2011–12 season against York City.

 On 28 April 2014, having made 164 league appearances for Forest Green, he was released after a five-season stay with the club.

 Kidderminster Harriers

 On 23 June 2014, Hodgkiss joined Kidderminster Harriers on a one-year contract.
 He made his debut for the club on the opening day of the 2014–15 Conference Premier season where he played the full 90 minutes in a 0–0 away draw with Lincoln City.
 He left the club in the summer 2017.

 Hereford

 On 26 July 2019, Hodgkiss joined National League North club Hereford after a successful trial period.

 In May 2021, Hodgkiss captained Hereford as they appeared in the 2021 FA Trophy Final.

-In May 2022, Hodgkiss signed a one-year contract extension at Hereford, extending his stay for the 2022-2023 season.
+In May 2022, Hodgkiss signed a one-year contract extension at Hereford, extending his stay for the 2022–23 season.

+On 2 June 2023, Hereford announced Hodgkiss would be leaving the club after four seasons after a deal could not be reached to continue with the club.

+AFC Telford United

+Following his release from Hereford, on 22 June 2023, Hodgkiss signed for AFC Telford United of the Southern League Premier Division Central, having been relegated from the National League North in the 2022–23 season.